Savory Greek Yogurt Recipes

 - ¼ teaspoon dried oregano

-For the Caprese Savory Yogurt:
+For Caprese Savory Yogurt:

 - 2 tablespoons chopped tomato